-The address to write to is: Northamptonshire County Council Parking Services (4th Floor) Riverside House Riverside Way Bedford Road Northampton NN1 5NX
+The address to write to is:

+Northamptonshire County Council

+Parking Services

+One Angel Square

+Angel Street

+Northampton

+NN1 1ED

 Please note: Parking Services no longer offer a front facing service so customers are reminded that they should not call into any of the Council's offices as our Reception staff are not trained in the relevant parking legislation or permit policy.
+If as part of a reasonable adjustment you are invited to attend One Angel Square, this will only be at a pre-booked time.